 If you are approved, Payoff will move the funds to your account via direct deposit within three to six business days.
 Once you have the money, you can use it to start paying down your debt.

 Payoff’s funding time to your account may be a bit slower than other lenders, some of which may offer same-day funding.
-This is because a Payoff personal loan isn’t meant for quick purchases or emergencies.
-Instead, it’s meant to help borrowers consolidate and pay off debt.
+This is because Payoff is not a bank and works through multiple third party lenders.
+Payoff personal loans aren’t meant for quick purchases or emergencies.
+Instead, they're meant to help borrowers consolidate and pay off debt.

 Payoff may be a good option if you’re looking to pay down high-interest credit card debt.
 It offers very competitive rates that may be lower than your credit card rate.
 And aside from the origination fee, its fee structure is quite fair.
 The company also exudes positivity in trying to help you better your finances, paying more than just lip service to this idea with its lending design and active customer support.